adamfowleruk/mljs/planning.md

 ## Upcoming releases

+Tech Summit
+ - Docs: Situational Awarness demo moved to Workplace based app with OOTB app config
+   - Widgets: Situational Awareness: Ensure OpenLayers map supports features of existing SVG map viewer.
+If not then create SVG based map based on existing demo
+    - Shows live map tiles feeds.
+Support for multiple tile layers overlapping
+    - Vector drawing of information
+    - Rotation, translation (lateral movement) of map
+    - Edge of screen flashing alerts for new information of importance just out of view
+    - Command letter shortcuts (scroll, zoom, show/hide features)
+    - Mini map to show activity just out of view (Like the game Z)
+ - Widgets: OpenLayers Multiple series
+ - Docs: YouTube tutorial on creating new widget and adding to Workplace using global registration
+ - Docs: YouTube tutorial on Deploying Workplace app to a modules DB
+ - Widgets: Create: Multiple element instances permitted

 Interim demo targets
  - IN PROGRESS Needed for upcoming demo
   - Widgets: Time series Bar chart for bucketed time by date, value y series